 Background

 Modern-day Laos has its roots in the ancient Lao kingdom of Lan Xang, established in the 14th century under King FA NGUM.
-For 300 years Lan Xang had influence reaching into present-day Cambodia and Thailand, as well as over all of what is now Laos.
+For 300 years, Lan Xang had influence reaching into present-day Cambodia and Thailand, as well as over all of what is now Laos.
 After centuries of gradual decline, Laos came under the domination of Siam (Thailand) from the late 18th century until the late 19th century, when it became part of French Indochina.
 The Franco-Siamese Treaty of 1907 defined the current Lao border with Thailand.
-In 1975, the communist Pathet Lao took control of the government, ending a six-century-old monarchy and instituting a strict socialist regime closely aligned to Vietnam.
-A gradual, limited return to private enterprise and the liberalization of foreign investment laws began in 1988.
+Following more than 15 years of civil war, the communist Pathet Lao took control of the government in 1975, ending a six-century-old monarchy and instituting a one party--the Lao People's Revolutionary Party--communist state.
+A gradual, limited return to private enterprise and the liberalization of foreign investment laws began in the late 1980s.
 Laos became a member of ASEAN in 1997 and the WTO in 2013.

 In the 2010s, the country benefited from direct foreign investment, particularly in the natural resource and industry sectors.
 Construction of a number of large hydropower dams and expanding mining activities have also boosted the economy.
 Laos has retained its official commitment to communism and maintains close ties with its two communist neighbors, Vietnam and China, both of which continue to exert substantial political and economic influence on the country.
-China, for example, provided 70% of the funding for a $5.9 billion, 400-km railway line between the Chinese border and the capital Vientiane, which opened for operations in December 2021.
+China, for example, provided 70% of the funding for a $5.9 billion, 400-km railway line between the Chinese border and the capital Vientiane, which opened for operations in 2021.
 Laos financed the remaining 30% with loans from China.
 At the same time, Laos has expanded its economic reliance on the West and other Asian countries, such as Japan, Malaysia, Singapore, Taiwan, and Thailand.
-In 2023, Lao households faced the highest inflation in almost a quarter century, with year-on-year inflation reaching 40% early in the year.
+Nevertheless, despite steady economic growth for more than a decade, it remains one of Asia's poorest countries.

 Visit the Definitions and Notes page to view a description of each topic.